Non-Pharmacological Therapy

 1. Anti-Thrombotic Therapy

-If initiated, maintain aspirin at 100 mg/day indefinitely, if not contraindicated.
-Consider clopidogrel (75 mg/day) if aspirin is contraindicated.
+a.
+If initiated, maintain aspirin at 75 - 100 mg/day indefinitely, if not contraindicated.
+Clopidogrel (75 mg/day) can be considered as an alternative, even when aspirin is not contraindicated

-Do a baseline full blood count for patients on platelet therapy – check for anaemia and thrombocytopaenia.
+b.
+Do a baseline full blood count for patients on anti-platelet therapy – check for anaemia and thrombocytopaenia.

+b.
 Statins are the drug of first choice for both hypercholesterolaemia and mixed hyperlipidaemia.
+Continue statins indefinitely post-Acute Coronary Syndrome (ACS) as they stabilise plaques and reduce endothelial inflammation, beyond just LDL lowering.

 Recommended Care Components